-Since 2017, NACDL, Prison Fellowship, and other national partners have recognized April as Second Chance Month, a time to raise awareness about the obstacles faced by over 70 million Americans with a criminal record and unlock opportunities for them to succeed.
-This Second Chance Month, NACDL is highlighting collateral consequences, including those related to the right to vote and the right to serve on a jury.
-NACDL is also bringing attention to the need for second chance opportunities for those who are currently incarcerated.
+Since 2017, NACDL, Prison Fellowship, and a host of other national, state and grassroots organizations from around the country have recognized April as Second Chance Month, a time to raise awareness about the obstacles faced by between 70 million and 100 million – or as many as one in three Americans with a criminal record - and unlock opportunities for them to succeed.
+During Second Chance Month, NACDL will undertake a social media campaign highlighting the collateral consequences of a conviction including the need to challenge these permanent punishments that afflict those who have completed their sentence, as well as call attention to the need for second chance opportunities for those who are currently incarcerated.
 Individuals experiencing excessive, lengthy sentences deserve opportunities to gain a second chance at freedom.

 Below are links to social media graphics and accompanying language related to restoration of rights for individuals with criminal records and second chances for those who are currently incarcerated.
 Make sure to tag NACDL on Facebook, Twitter, and Instagram when you share!